Department of Medicine

 Scholarship Opportunities and Research

-During the fellowship, there will be various opportunities to get involved in research projects.
-Depending on the interest, fellows can discuss interests with the program director who will help identify feasibility, resources and mentoring.
+During the fellowship, there will be various opportunities to get involved in research projects depending on the interest.
+Fellows can discuss interests with the program director and CASI faculty who will help identify feasibility, resources and mentoring.

 There are many different areas in which fellows can get involved with research projects, including: